-6-4 Installing and Removing Hard Drives
+6-4 Installing and Removing the Node Drawers

-The F424AF chassis contains individual motherboards in separate 2U nodes.
-Each motherboard node controls the hard drives contained within that node.
-Note that if a motherboard node is pulled out of the chassis, the hard drives associated with that node will power down as well.
-Refer to the chart below for the chassis configuration.
-Hot-swappable hard drives can be removed from the chassis without powering down the server or removing the node from the chassis.
+The F418IF2 chassis contains eight individual motherboards in separate node drawers (Figure 6-2).
+Each motherboard node controls a set of two hard drives.
+Note that if a motherboard node drawer is pulled out of the chassis, the hard drives associated with that node will power down as well.